etnguyen401/NBAHighlightsMaker/README.md

 ![Step1](resources/step1.gif)

 2. Click on the row in the game log that corresponds to your desired game.
 The Create Video Button will be enabled.
-Click on it and your video will be created.
+Choose whichever actions you want, click on the button and your video will start to be created.

 ![Step2](resources/step2.gif)